GENERAL EDUCATION PROGRAM

-The mission of the General Education program is to provide students with opportunities to acquire and reinforce key intellectual competencies in:
+The overarching educational purpose of the General Education program is to provide students with opportunities to acquire and reinforce key intellectual competencies in:

-Sometimes called “21st-Century skills,” these competencies are essential for success in the pursuit of more advanced learning, including the specialized study required in the major and the still more specialized study required at the graduate level.
+These competencies involve a complex set of skills that prepare students for the specialized study in the major and the still more specialized study required at the graduate level.
 They are also the backbone of life-long learning.
-What is more, as both educators and business leaders alike are emphatic in pointing out, these competencies are also essential for success in an increasingly networked world that relies on the ability to communicate expertly combined with highly developed skills in analyzing complex problems, scrutinizing their implications, and arriving at smart solutions.
+What is more, as both educators and business leaders alike are emphatic in pointing out, these competencies are also essential preparation for success in an increasingly networked world that relies on the ability to communicate expertly combined with highly developed skills in analyzing complex problems, scrutinizing their implications, and arriving at smart solutions.

-The General Education program seeks to give students direct feedback about the extent to which they have developed the ability to write well, think critically, analyze and reason quantitatively, use scientific method, and apply their knowledge in real world situations.
-To this end our aim is to provide students with opportunities to learn how to reflect critically on their own work.
+The General Education program seeks to give students direct feedback about the extent to which they have developed the ability to write well, think critically, analyze and reason quantitatively, use the scientific method, and apply their knowledge in real world situations.
+To this end, faculty in the General Education Program aim to provide students with opportunities to learn how to reflect critically on their own work.
 They also assess student performance on key learning outcomes to learn where students succeed and struggle, and why.
 This allows us to continually improve our General Education curriculum.

 Previous General Education Program Requirements: 2015-16 and Earlier

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000